-This specialized pacemaker is implanted and the lead tip attaches to the heart, helping heart failure patients.
+The lead tip of this specialized pacemaker is implanted and attached to the heart, helping heart failure patients.

-Special catheter-guided lasers are new technology that helps free the lead from the surrounding scar tissue.
+Special catheter-guided lasers help free the lead from the surrounding scar tissue.

-Patients lie on a table that is slowly tilted upward, used to measure blood pressure, heart rate and gravity’s effects.
+Patients lie on a table that is slowly tilted upward, used to measure blood pressure, heart rate and gravity’s effect on the heart.

 Admission to the hospital with a doctor’s order based on need of emergent, time-sensitive services.